TANYA'S

 Mouth Ulcers

-Slippery Elm Bark, which as mentioned above can help with stomach acid, can also be made into a syrup and used to help heal mouth ulcers - this has been found to be a very effective treatment by many people.
-See Holistic Treatments for more information about Slippery Elm Bark and how to make the syrup.
+Slippery elm bark, which as mentioned above can help with appetite loss and nausea, can also be made into a syrup and used to help heal mouth ulcers —— this has been found to be a very effective treatment by many people.
+See Holistic Treatments for more information about slippery elm bark and how to make the syrup.

 For severe mouth ulcers, antibiotics may be necessary; while for really obstinate ulcers, you may need to consider using a treatment called sucralfate, which forms a protective coating over the ulcers and allows them to heal.
 Trade names for this drug include Antepsin in the UK, Carafate in the USA and Ulcogant in Germany.